The Real World’s Heavyweight Champion (WWF, January 19, 1992)

 Many fans – including this writer – proclaim the 1992 version of the Royal Rumble as the best Rumble of all time, and its arguably a tough statement to refute.
 The sheer volume of talent in the match was staggering, and the fact that Flair entered at number three was also a remarkable feat.
 Clearly, the company felt that a herculean effort was required to show the WWF fans that Ric Flair was the real deal, and he surely overturned a few critics opinions that night.
 Add in the superb commentary provided by Bobby Heenan – who was exasperated right till the end after placing a large bet on Flair to win – and Gorilla who went from giving Flair no chance to becoming a believer, and you have one memorable way to crown a new champion.

 The man who routinely went sixty minutes defending his NWA or WCW World Heavyweight Title gave the WWF a rare treat by going just over an hour to become the ‘undisputed’ WWF champion.

 (As a side note, this event also marked the occasion when Rowdy Roddy Piper – whom Flair first challenged upon his arrival – won his first and only championship in the WWF, when he defeated The Mountie for the Intercontinental Title).

 Flair would become a two-time holder of the WWF championship before leaving the company shortly after the 1993 Royal Rumble.
-He lost to former Executive Consultant Mr. Perfect in a loser leaves town match on RAW, and returned a now Herd-less WCW to reclaim the World Heavyweight Title, where he was welcomed home like a hero returning from a great crusade.
+He lost to former Executive Consultant Mr. Perfect in a loser leaves town match on RAW, and returned to a now Herd-less WCW to reclaim the World Heavyweight Title, welcomed home like a hero returning from a great crusade.